Why does my paint feel so rough?

 There is no "one method" for all overspray removal because it depends on several factors like the age and condition of your car (do you keep up on regular waxing?
 Did you have a ceramic coating installed prior?)

-...against overspray because the little specks of paint flying through the air have a harder time adhering in the first place, and an even harder time burrowing into your ceramic coating.
+Why?...
+Because the little specks of paint overspray flying through the air have a harder time adhering to a ceramic coated surface in the first place, and an even harder time burrowing into your ceramic coating.

 A car that has been ceramic coated is far easier and cheaper to remove the overspray from.